home-assistant/home-assistant.io/source/_integrations/image.mqtt.markdown

   type: string
   default: None
 image_topic:
   description: The MQTT topic to subscribe to receive the image payload of the image to be downloaded.
 Ensure the `content_type` type option is set to the corresponding content type.
+This option cannot be used together with the `url_topic` option.
+But at least one of these option is required.
-  required: true
+  required: exclusive
   type: string
 json_attributes_template:
   description: Defines a [template](/docs/configuration/templating/#using-templates-with-the-mqtt-integration) to extract the JSON dictionary from messages received on the `json_attributes_topic`.